ahmelkholy/ahmelkholy/README.md

 # Hi there, I'm Ahmed Elkholy 👋

 Welcome to my GitHub profile!
-I'm an Assistant Lecturer at the Electrical Power and Machines Engineering Department, Faculty of Engineering, Tanta University.
+I'm an Assistant Lecturer in the Electrical Power and Machines Engineering Department at the Faculty of Engineering, Tanta University.
 I hold B.Sc. and M.Sc. degrees in Electrical Power and Machines Engineering from Tanta University and am currently pursuing my Ph.D. degree at Moscow Power Engineering Institute.

 ## 📚 My Research Interests